Can pets eat Mayonnaise?

 Description

-Mayonnaise is a creamy emulsion of oil, egg yolk, and acid such as vinegar or lemon juice.
-It is used in sandwiches, potato salad, tuna salad, dips, and dressings.
-Because it is oil-based, it is high in fat and calories.
+Mayonnaise is a creamy oil-and-egg emulsion made with vinegar or lemon juice, used in sandwiches, potato salad, tuna salad, dips, and dressings.

-Store-bought mayo is usually pasteurized and stable when sealed, while homemade versions may use raw egg and spoil more quickly.
-Flavored mayos can include garlic, onion, chili, mustard, or sweet additions.
-These ingredients can increase pet risk compared with plain mayo.
+Store-bought mayo is pasteurized and stable when sealed; homemade versions use raw egg and spoil faster.
+Flavored mayos include garlic, onion, chili, mustard, or sweet additions.

 Mayo often appears mixed into leftovers, burger sauces, and salad coatings where quantity is hard to judge.
-Even small spoonfuls can be rich for sensitive pets, especially those with fat intolerance.
-Repeated tastes can add calories quickly.
+Even small spoonfuls can be rich for pets with fat intolerance.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.